WORSHIP HELPERS

 EVERYONE IS WELCOME!

-MONDAY BIBLE STUDY
+MONDAY BIBLE STUDY – THE BOOK OF ISAIAH

-FREE FRESH FOOD HERE SATURDAY, MAY 10TH!
+FREE FRESH FOOD HERE SATURDAY, JUNE 14TH!
 Fresh Express Mobile Food Pantry truck Sat.
-May 10th from 12:30-1:00 in parking lot Everyone welcome to shop its shelves.
+June 14th from 12:30-1:00 in parking lot Everyone welcome to shop its shelves.
 It will also stop at Baldwin Village Hall.

 SUMMER CAMP REGISTRATION IS OPEN